-Thankfully, crafty entrepreneurs have developed a solution to this problem.
-That’s right folks; if the heading didn’t already clue you in today we’re going to be talking about how to select the best travel guitar for your needs.
-So if you’ve ever wanted a travel guitar but have been unsure what to buy you’ve come to the right place!
+Thankfully, crafty manufacturers have developed a solution to this problem.
+That’s right folks; today we’re going to be talking about how to select the best travel guitar for your needs.
+So if you’ve ever wanted a travel guitar but are overwhelmed with all the options you’ve come to the right place.

 What is a Travel Guitar?

 Simply put, a travel guitar is a guitar that’s small enough to be easily transported.
-Generally for acoustics a travel guitar is smaller than a parlor guitar but still features a full scale neck.
-For electrics a travel guitar is still generally full scale (a neck as long as a standard guitar) but features tuning pegs below the bridge or in the body.
+Generally for acoustics a travel guitar is smaller than a parlor guitar but still features a full scale neck (that’s not to say that shorter scale guitars are uncommon).
+For electrics a travel guitar is still generally full scale (a neck as long as a standard guitar) but features some other space-saving feature, like tuning pegs below the bridge or in the body.

-What Should I Look For in a Travel Guitar?
+What Should You Look for in a Travel Guitar?

-Above all, I would focus on portability when looking for a travel guitar.
-When it comes to acoustic travel guitars you’re never going to get the same tone as you will from your full-sized dreadnaught.
-Acoustic instruments have the dimensions they do for a reason, and if you change them there’s going to be a drastic effect on the sound.
+Above all, we would focus on portability when looking for a travel guitar.
+When it comes to acoustic travel guitars you’re not going to get the same bass-heavy, rich tone as you will from your full-sized dreadnaught.
 Jumbo style guitars have a lot of bass because of their size.
-Likewise, a travel guitar will generally sound thinner and quieter than their full sized counterparts because it’s built with portability in mind as opposed to just tone.
+Likewise, travel guitars will generally sound thinner, quieter, and less resonant than their full sized counterparts because they're built with portability in mind as opposed to just tone.

-Electric travel guitars can sound fine, they just generally don’t.
-The reason for this is that if a company puts in high quality materials it leads to an expensive guitar, and travel guitars are generally priced much lower than standard instruments.
-Definitely make sure to consider the pickup components when selecting your travel guitar to make sure you'll be able to achieve the tone you're looking for.
+Electric travel guitars rely on their electronics so in general they'll sound pretty good.
+Sure, maybe not quite the same as your Les Paul or Strat - after all if a company puts in the highest quality materials it leads to an expensive guitar, and travel guitars are generally priced much lower than standard instruments.
+Definitely make sure to consider the pickup components when selecting your travel electric guitar to make sure you'll be able to achieve the tone you're looking for.

 Martin Steel String Backpacker